New Mansfield Discover app described as 'game-changer for the local economy'

 A new app, which is launching this weekend, has been described as “a game-changer for Mansfield’s local economy”.

-The Mansfield Discover app tells you all you need to know about shopping, eating and drinking in the town.
+The Mansfield Discover app includes information about shopping, eating and drinking in the town, as well as community events and road closures.

-It also informs you about everything that is happening in Mansfield – from community events to road closures.

-Businesses, large and small, are promoted, to fight off competition from online shopping, and the app even recommends places where you can take your dog for a walk.
+Businesses large and small, are promoted, to fight off competition from online shopping.

-Essentially, it showcases Mansfield in one convenient space, showing you where to get that coffee you’ve been craving or which gym to visit to burn off last night’s burger and fries.

-"This is a shining example of innovation in action,” says Jay Rowlinson, chief executive of the Mansfield BID (Business Improvement District) initiative, which has partnered with Discover to create the app.
+Jay Rowlinson, chief executive of the Mansfield Business Improvement District, which has partnered with Discover to create the app, said: “This is a shining example of innovation in action.

 “The Discover App is a game-changer for Mansfield’s local economy.